What You Can Expect With BreathTek<sup>®</sup> UBT for <span class="hpylori-bold">H. pylori</span>

-BreathTek UBT can be administered in your doctor’s office or in one of the many national and regional labs, like Quest Diagnostics® and LabCorp®, located across the country.
+BreathTek UBT can be administered in your doctor’s office or in one of the many national and regional labs, located across the country.
 Before you take the test, follow the few simple steps listed below to make sure that your results are as accurate as possible.
 If you are already prepared before your appointment, you may be able to take the test immediately.

 Preparing to take BreathTek UBT